 General Art Information

-One of the most basic elements of BBS customization is through it’s artwork.
+One of the most basic elements of BBS customization is through its artwork.
 ENiGMA½ supports a variety of ways to select, display, and manage art.

 Art File Locations